Clenbuterol: Veterinary use

 Clenbuterol is administered as an aerosol for the treatment of allergic respiratory disease in horses as a bronchodilator, and intravenously in cattle to relax the uterus in cows at the time of parturition, specifically to facilitate exteriorisation of the uterus during Caesarian section surgery.
 It is licensed for obstetrical use in cattle as Planipart Solution for Injection.

+It is illegal in some countries to use in livestock used for food.